J-Nobull/Three-Layer_ANN_Churn_Classifier/README.md

 **Customer Churn Prediction Using Artificial Neural Networks (ANN)**

 ## Overview
 This assignment involves building a three-layered Artificial Neural Network (ANN) to predict whether a bank customer is likely to leave based on their profile and activity history.
 The model will be trained and evaluated using the `Churn_Modelling.csv` dataset.
+Will not be tuning hyperparameters or using callbacks on this specific model.

 ---